Michael Bublik Site

 Causes

-Allergy symptoms (ENT-related), bacterial or fungal infections, nasal polyps, deviated septum, and respiratory tract infections.
+Allergies, bacterial or fungal infections, nasal polyps, deviated septum, and respiratory infections.

 Symptoms

-Facial pain or pressure, nasal congestion symptoms, thick nasal discharge symptoms (postnasal drip), reduced sense of smell and taste, headache and sinus pressure symptoms, and fatigue.
+Facial pressure, nasal congestion, thick nasal drainage (postnasal drip), reduced sense of smell, headaches, and fatigue.

 Hearing Loss and Tinnitus